 If I was Rachel, I'd either ask for a sabbatical or dial back work to 40 hours a week for less compensation if she cannot outperform.
 Making less money with less stress, fewer hours, and a lower effective tax rate sounds so much more reasonable.
 They'll have to cut down on entertainment, clothes, and travel, but they'll gain back so much more quality time as a family.

 At high income levels, retiring early is a choice.
 Yet so many people cannot or will not because oftentimes, the money is too hard to quit.
+10, 15, 20+ years later, they find themselves still grinding with golden handcuffs, wondering where all the time went.

 Even if you are earning $1 million a year, you must build a big net worth and track your finances.
 To do so, sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.

-Run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
+Run your investments through Empower's Investment Checkup tool to see exactly how much you are paying in fees.
 After you link all your accounts, use their Retirement Planning calculator.
 It pulls your real data to give you as pure an estimation of your financial future as possible.
 What you measure can be optimized.

 Earning $1 million a year is great, but you've got to save most of it and invest it.
+The other problem with earning $1 million a year and then retiring early is that you actually have to give up $1 million a year!
+The higher your income, the harder it is to walk away.

 Invest In Real Estate